lindbrook/packageRank/README.md

 ### III - Visualization of downloads

-With longer time series (more data), visualization is especially useful.
-To do so, use `cranDownloads()`’s plot method:
+When dealing with many observations (e.g., longer time series), visualization can be especially useful.
+To do so, simply use `cranDownloads()`’s plot method:

 ``` r
 # Downloads from December 31, 2018 throught June 25, 2019